 In my view, the board papers submitted to the board tend to be too long for reading and are not timely submitted.
 I have seen board papers that are exact copies of management reports.
 The board papers should be summarised to contain only the information necessary to enable the board to discuss and make decisions.
 The board must make it clear from the start that management should only give brief and precise reports that will enable it to make informed decisions.
 The board should only pronounce itself on the bigger and broader issues that are critical for the success of the organization.
 The critical issues include the following;

 - Passing of policies that will provide guidelines for decision-making;

 - Business restructuring;

 - Supporting in the role as a voice or ambassador of the organization.

-The board should work together with the chief executive officer (CEO) and his/her team to address the above-discussed roadblocks among others that stand in the way of the board delivering on its role of leadership and oversight to the organization.
+The board should work with the chief executive officer (CEO) and his/her team to address the above-discussed roadblocks among others that stand in the way of the board delivering on its leadership and oversight role to the organization.